Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 A positive real number determining the norm p-norm used. |

-A vector of the lp distances.
+A vector lp distances.

-# Set seed for reproductivity set.seed(292313) # Use Iris Data test_idx <- sample(nrow(iris), 11) x_train <- iris[-test_idx, -1] y_train <- iris[-test_idx, 1] x_test <- iris[test_idx, -1] rf <- forestry(x = x_train, y = y_train,nthread = 2) predict(rf, x_test) # Compute the l2 distances in the "Petal.Length" dimension distances_2 <- compute_lp(object = rf, newdata = x_test, feature = "Petal.Length", p = 2)
+# Set seed for reproductivity set.seed(292313) # Use Iris Data test_idx <- sample(nrow(iris), 11) x_train <- iris[-test_idx, -1] y_train <- iris[-test_idx, 1] x_test <- iris[test_idx, -1] rf <- forestry(x = x_train, y = y_train) predict(rf, x_test) # Compute the l2 distances in the "Petal.Length" dimension distances_2 <- compute_lp(object = rf, feature.new = x_test, feature = "Petal.Length", p = 2)

-# Set seed for reproductivity set.seed(292313) # Use Iris Data test_idx <- sample(nrow(iris), 11) x_train <- iris[-test_idx, -1] y_train <- iris[-test_idx, 1] x_test <- iris[test_idx, -1] rf <- forestry(x = x_train, y = y_train,nthread = 2) predict(rf, x_test) # Compute the l2 distances in the "Petal.Length" dimension distances_2 <- compute_lp(object = rf, newdata = x_test, feature = "Petal.Length", p = 2)
+# Set seed for reproductivity set.seed(292313) # Use Iris Data test_idx <- sample(nrow(iris), 11) x_train <- iris[-test_idx, -1] y_train <- iris[-test_idx, 1] x_test <- iris[test_idx, -1] rf <- forestry(x = x_train, y = y_train) predict(rf, x_test) # Compute the l2 distances in the "Petal.Length" dimension distances_2 <- compute_lp(object = rf, feature.new = x_test, feature = "Petal.Length", p = 2)

 Add more trees to the existing forest.